madelyneriksen/cookiecutter-cherrypy/README.md

 Enter cookiecutter!

 This is an opinionated template that inclues PeeWee, Jinja2, and CherryPy for bootstraping a small site or a microservice.
-If you'd like to use a template without them, feel free to fork and customize away :)
+If you'd like to use Cherrypy and this template without them, feel free to fork and customize away :)

 Requirements
 ------------